Private Morocco Tours

 Our guide to designing a Morocco trip that actually works.

 Morocco changes every three hours.
-Not metaphorically - literally.
-Drive east from Marrakech across the High Atlas and the landscape shifts four times before you reach the Sahara: the pink-walled medina gives way to terraced Berber villages, then cedar forests, then the pre-Saharan oasis towns of the Draa, then the absolute silence of Erg Chebbi.
-This is a country that rewards attention to sequence rather than a checklist of highlights.
+Not metaphorically, but literally.
+Drive toward the Sahara from Marrakech or Fes, and the landscape shifts four times along the way: pink-walled medinas and green valleys give way to terraced Berber villages, or cedar forests, then the pre-Saharan oasis towns, then the absolute silence of Erg Chebbi.
+This is a country that rewards attention to sequence rather than a mere checklist of highlights.

 Most Morocco itineraries are built backwards.
-Someone lists the places they want to see - Fes, Chefchaouen, the Sahara, Marrakech - and then finds the fastest route that connects them.
-What they end up with is a trip that covers the distance without the country.
-Long driving days.
-One night in every city.
-A tannery seen from above for twenty minutes.
-A desert camp with two hours in the dunes before the next departure.
+Someone lists the places they want to see, such as Fes, Chefchaouen, the Sahara and Marrakech, and then finds the fastest route to connect them.
+What they end up with is a trip that covers the distance without truly experiencing the country.
+Long driving days, one night in every city.
+A tannery seen from above for twenty minutes, and a desert camp with two hours in the dunes before the next departure.

 The itineraries that work are built differently.
 They start with the question: how should this country feel on day seven?
 And they build backwards from there.